mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 Use this quickstart if you want to configure Fusion to replicate from a non-kerberized Hortonworks (HDP) Sandbox to an Azure Databricks cluster.

-This will involve the use of Live Hive for the HDP cluster, and the Databricks Delta Lake plugin for the Azure Databricks cluster.
+This will involve the use of Live Hive for the HDP cluster, and the Fusion Plugin for Databricks Delta Lake for the Azure Databricks cluster.
 These two products form the LiveAnalytics solution.

 What this guide will cover: